-In the third post on Sage thermal mass flowmeter analog wiring communications, here I show how to wire an AC powered (externally powered) Sage Prime thermal mass flow meter to deliver a 4-20mA output.
+In the third post on flowmeter analog wiring communications, I show how to wire an AC powered (externally powered) Sage Prime thermal mass flow meter to deliver a 4-20mA output.

 Externally Powered thermal mass flow meter with 4-20mA Output

-In the following video, I demonstrate the wiring configuration for the AC or externally-powered Sage meter with a 4-20mA output.
-For years, the 4-20mA signal has been a common medium for signal transmission and electronic control in industrial, and commercial settings.
+I demonstrate the wiring configuration for the AC or externally-powered Sage meter with a 4-20mA output in the following video.
+For years, the 4-20mA signal has been a common medium for signal transmission and electronic control in industrial and commercial settings.

-- On the back of the meter, there are three columns of terminals; A, B, and C (from left to right).
+- There are three columns of terminals on the back of the meter; A, B, and C (from left to right).

 - First, connect the meter’s power source (AC power to the meter).
 To do this, connect the line wire (Black) to B1, the neutral wire (white) to B2, and the earth ground (usually green) wire to the copper port provided.

 - Next, connect the externally powered 4-20mA output.
 First, connect the positive wire (white) to the B4 terminal and the return wire to B5.
-This will create the loop for the externally powered 4-20mA output.
+By doing so, it will create the loop for the externally powered 4-20mA output.

 - Connect the power supply to the 4-20mA, then the meter.